 The CTRL Chalk Talk Series supports focused discussions that are timely and relevant to all faculty at American University.
 The series, which are 75 minutes long, are designed to be responsive to the needs of faculty: topics can be submitted by as early as two weeks in advance, and the event can be scheduled anytime that best meets the needs of the faculty.
 Light snacks and refreshments will be served.
-If you have ideas or topics for this series, please send them to email@example.com.
+Learn more about Chalk Talk Series.

-The CTRL Tech Talk Series offers opportunities to learn about technology that can be incorporated into your teaching and scholarship.
+The CTRL Tech Talk Series offers opportunities to learn about the technology that can be incorporated into your teaching and scholarship.
 The series, which are 75 minutes long, are designed to be responsive to the needs of faculty: topics can be submitted by as early as two weeks in advance, and the event can be scheduled anytime that best meets the needs of the faculty.
 Light snacks and refreshments will be served.
-If you have ideas or topics for this series, please send them to firstname.lastname@example.org.
+Learn more about Tech Talk Series.

 Critical Perspectives on Teaching and Learning Series (Other Events)